A Realist Social Realist

 Without any previous experience or knowledge of screenwriting and film-making, I went out and shot my first film.
 I found a student with a camera and a couple of Drama students, shot the film and uploaded to YouTube.
 From that moment on I was hooked, hearing those actors say my words and seeing it come to life was liberating.
 A few months later I took the bold decision to switch degree, I enrolled on a Joint Degree; Screenwriting, and Drama & Performance.
 I completed my first proper screenplay in 2013, Silent War.
 I wrote, produced and Directed the film, it has so far achieved 196,000 views online.
 All of my films seek to raise awareness of Social and community issues.
 I founded my own production company, Human Voice Productions, to make not-for-profit films that are released straight to YouTube.

-In 2016 I graduated with 1st Class Honors and have just enrolled on a Masters Degree with Falmouth University.
-To date I have achieved over 40 film credits, as either a writer, director or actor.
+I do not regret for a second the changes I made, they have liberated my soul and given so much healing to my mental health.
 Change is available for all, you just have to be willing to reach for it.
 I have made painful sacrifices along the way, but the only sacrifice you can not recover from is the sacrifice of your own life to meet the needs of others.
 We have one life, live it for yourself and in your highest truth.
 Always be sympathetic to the needs of others and never willingly seek to harm, but always stay true to your beliefs and dreams.
-I am a long way from where I wish to wish to be.
-This industry is tough and harsh, but even if I never make it I will have the comfort that I tried.

 What is the meaning of life?....
 To live or die trying.